snowch/snowch.github.io/ai-eng/llmfs/L06_The_Causal_Mask.md

   name: python3
 ---

-# L06 - The Causal Mask: How to Stop Cheating
+# L06 - The Causal Mask: How to Stop Cheating [DRAFT]

 *The triangular trick that forces models to predict the future*